17 comprehensive container security best practices for 2026

 7. Secure your host with host scanning

-For example, issues in the container runtime itself can cause an impact in your running containers, like this DoS attack that prevents creating new containers in a host.
+For example, issues in the container runtime itself can impact your running containers.
+CVE-2021-20291 can be exploited through a DoS attack that prevents creating new containers in a host.

-Use this information to update the operating system, kernel, packages, etc. Get rid of the most critical and exploitable vulnerabilities, or at least be aware of them, and apply other protection mechanisms like firewalls, restricting user access to the host, stopping unused services, etc.
+Use information gleaned from your host scanning tool to update the OS, kernel, packages, etc. Get rid of the most critical and exploitable vulnerabilities, or at least be aware of them, and apply other protection mechanisms, including:

 8. Prevent unsafe containers from running